Gunmen attack central Mali hotel, kill 1 and hurt 2 others

-BAMAKO, Mali (AP) — A government official in Mali says gunmen killed one person and wounded two others in an attack on a hotel frequented by aid workers and businessmen in central Bandjagara city.
+BAMAKO, Mali (AP) — Gunmen killed one person and wounded two others in an attack on a hotel frequented by aid workers and businessmen in Mali’s central Bandjagara city just days after the prime minister visited and vowed to defeat jihadists, a government official said Thursday.

-Interior security spokesman Amadou Sangho says four gunmen entered the Hotel la Falaise late Wednesday, opening fire on a soldier standing guard.
-He fired back but was killed.
+Four gunmen entered the Hotel la Falaise late Wednesday and opened fire on a soldier standing guard, according to interior security spokesman Amadou Sangho.
+The soldier fired back but was killed.
 Two civilians, including a hotel employee, were wounded.

-The attack comes days after Prime Minister Soumeylou Boubeye Maiga visited Bandjagara, promising to defeat Islamic extremists.
+Another soldier guarding a bank nearby came to help fight the extremists, who eventually fled, according to a police officer who spoke on condition of anonymity because he was not permitted to speak to the press about the situation.

-No group has claimed responsibility for the attack, though jihadists have increasingly carried out attacks in central and northern Mali.
-It is the first such attack in Bandjagara.
+The attack, the first in Bandjagara, came days after Prime Minister Soumeylou Boubeye Maiga visited the city, promising to defeat the Islamic extremists who have increasingly carried out attacks in central and northern Mali in recent years.

 Most Read Nation & World Stories